matrix-org/synapse/docs/admin_api/user_admin_api.md

   logged out even when `password` is provided.
 - `displayname` - string, optional.
 If set to an empty string (`""`), the user's display name will be removed.
-- `threepids` - array, optional, allows setting the third-party IDs (email, msisdn)
+- `threepids` - array, optional.
+If provided, the user's third-party IDs (email, msisdn) are entirely replaced with the given list.
+Each item in the array is an object with the following
+  fields:
-  - `medium` - string.
-Kind of third-party ID, either `email` or `msisdn`.
+  - `medium` - string, required.
+The type of third-party ID, either `email` or `msisdn` (phone number).
-  - `address` - string.
-Value of third-party ID. belonging to a user.
+  - `address` - string, required.
+The third-party ID itself, e.g. `alice@example.com` for `email` or `447470274584` (for a phone number with country code "44") and `19254857364` (for a phone number with country code "1") for `msisdn`.
+  Note: If a threepid is removed from a user via this option, Synapse will also attempt to remove that threepid from any identity servers it is aware has a binding for it.
 - `external_ids` - array, optional.
 Allow setting the identifier of the external identity provider for SSO (Single sign-on).
 Details in the configuration manual under the sections [sso](../usage/configuration/config_documentation.md#sso) and [oidc_providers](../usage/configuration/config_documentation.md#oidc_providers).